JavaTMP/JavaTMP/docs/pages/javatmp-java-ajax-project-version.md

 +---jstl-1.2
     +---jstl-1.2.jar
 ```
-`./JavaTMP-Java-Ajax-Starter/src` folder
+`./JavaTMP-Java-Ajax/src` folder
 ----------------------------------------

-`src` contains sub folders `conf` and `java` which contains the `Java` source code of all backend classes of the `JavaTMP-Java-Ajax-Starter` template version like Servlets, Services, bean, Java Web listener, Java Web Context classes.
+`src` contains sub folders `conf` and `java` which contains the `Java` source code of all backend classes of the `JavaTMP-Java-Ajax` template version like Servlets, Services, bean, Java Web listener, Java Web Context classes.
 The following tree provides its contents and followed by important java and Servlets classes description:

 You should be familiar with the below java package structure as we will not describe it nor the Java servlets in details.
 ```
-./JavaTMP-Java-Ajax-Starter/src/java
+./JavaTMP-Java-Ajax/src/java
 +---com
     +---javatmp
         +---domain (like Account.java, Content.java, Country.java, DiaryEvent.java, Document.java, Message.java, User.java)